DBeaulne/daniel-beaulne-brainflix/README.md

 - refine Header layout and component call.
 - Clean up SearchBar and Button components, removed Avatar inclusion in these components to keep separation of concerns
 - create MainVideo comment component to loop through comments prop and display accordingly.
+  > > > > feature-next-videos
+- create NextVideos component to loop through, and display, the array of next videos